condime/code-of-conduct/README.md

     - training, mentoring and learning or any thing else that may be important to people who write and run software.

-If you have a technical question, feel free to join or create a channel for that subject.
+If you have a technical question, feel free to join or create a channel or hashtag for that subject.

 **If you experience abuse, harassment, discrimination, or feel unsafe, let a moderator know.
-Here is a list of the current admins and their Slack IDs:**
+Here is a list of the current admins and their typical handles:**

-* Ben Cordero - @bencord0
+* Ben Cordero - @bencord0 (slack) - @bencord0@nfra.club (mastodon) - bencord0@condi.me (email)

 ## Slack Etiquette

-### Slack Commands

 Members of this Slack group have it open during the work day, or installed on their phones.
 Additionally, there are members in many different time zones.
 Please be cautious about using  `@channel` or `@everyone` and avoid it if possible.